Actions and Detail Panel

 Dare Devil Rides To Jarama - a new play by Neil Gore

-The drama is centred on the contrasting lives of International Brigaders Clem Beckett and Christopher Caudwell.
-Beckett, a Lancahire blacksmith and famous star of the speedway track, and Caudwell, a renowned writer, poet and philosopher, were killed together at Jarama in February 1937, having become friends as members of the British Battalion's machine-gun company.
+Compelling and humorous, Dare Devil Rides To Jarama focuses on the contrasting lives of Clem Beckett, a Lancashire blacksmith and famous star of the speedway track, and Christopher Caudwell, a renowned writer, poet and philosopher.
+Both men were killed together at Jarama in February 1937, having become friends as members of the British Battalion's machine-gun company.

 Through stirring song, poetry and compelling movement and dance, Dare Devil Rides To Jarama captures the raw passions and emotions of the time.
 Musical direction is from acclaimed folk singer and squeeze box player John Kirkpatrick.